 Sometimes we will meet with you at annual reviews to check how you are coping, or you can ask to see one of us at any time.
 We would usually meet you in the cystic fibrosis unit or speak by telephone.

 Our clinical psychology sessions are confidential, unless information is essential to your treatment or safety, and notes are kept separately from medical notes.

 Dr Alison Pearce

-Alison is a consultant clinical psychologist and has worked within the cystic fibrosis service since 2008.
-She is also a registered systemic psychotherapist (previously known as a family therapist) and this training helps her work with couples, families and teams.
+Alison is a consultant clinical psychologist and registered systemic psychotherapist (previously known as a family therapist).
+This training helps her work with couples, families and teams.
 Alison is also involved in developing research to help understand how people cope with cystic fibrosis.

 Dr Laura Davis

-Laura joined the team in October 2015 after completing her specialist placement and doctorate in clinical psychology within the service.
+Laura joined the team after completing her specialist placement and doctorate in clinical psychology within the service.
 She works across both the Southampton and Poole sites and has a special interest in working with social workers in the transition from child to adult services.